Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work we have presented updated sensitivity curves for Cosmic Explorer and have also identified several areas of research and development that will be necessary to realize its low-frequency performance. \begin{itemize} \item the identification of a facility site with low seismic and acoustic noise, and other suitable environmental properties; \item the development of low-noise inertial isolators in multiple degrees of freedom; \item the continued development of mitigation techniques for Newtonian noise; \item the production of large, high-quality test mass substrates, both silica and silicon; \item the polishing of test mass substrates with a factor of 10 improvement in spatial roughness compared to Advanced LIGO; \item the development of suitable mirror coatings; \item the development of long multi-stage suspensions employing highly stressed silica and silicon blade springs and silica fibers and silicon ribbons to support \SI{320}{\kg} test masses; \item the development of alternatives to blade spring suspensions, such as geometric anti-springs; \item the validation and extension of the beam-tube scattering model presented here; \item the development of a robust angular control system with possible modifications to the suspensions and/or test masses to reduce the effects of radiation pressure instabilities; \item the measurement of material properties, such as mechanical loss angles, down to \SI{5}{\Hz}; and \item the development of laser frequency and intensity noise requirements and the optical topologies required to achieve them not discussed here. \end{itemize} \cref{tab:research} summarizes the research required to reach the low frequency sensitivity presented here along with a rough timeline of when that research would need to be completed.
+In this work we have presented updated sensitivity curves for Cosmic Explorer and have also identified several areas of research and development that will be necessary to realize its low-frequency performance. \begin{itemize} \item the identification of a facility site with low seismic and acoustic noise, and other suitable environmental properties; \item the development of low-noise inertial isolators in multiple degrees of freedom; \item the continued development of mitigation techniques for Newtonian noise; \item the production of large, high-quality test mass substrates, both silica and silicon; \item the polishing and coating of large test mass substrates to a resulting spatial roughness comparable to that achieved for the Advanced LIGO test masses, but characterized at larger spatial scales; \item the development of suitable mirror coatings; \item the development of long multi-stage suspensions employing highly stressed silica and silicon blade springs and silica fibers and silicon ribbons to support \SI{320}{\kg} test masses; \item the development of alternatives to blade spring suspensions, such as geometric anti-springs; \item the validation and extension of the beam-tube scattering model presented here; \item the development of a robust angular control system with possible modifications to the suspensions and/or test masses to reduce the effects of radiation pressure instabilities; \item the development of vacuum technology and practice capable of achieving ultra-high vacuum in both the test mass chambers, which will be periodically vented, and the beam tubes; \item the measurement of material properties, such as mechanical loss angles, down to \SI{5}{\Hz}; and \item the development of laser frequency and intensity noise requirements and the optical topologies required to achieve them not discussed here. \end{itemize} \cref{tab:research} summarizes the research required to reach the low frequency sensitivity presented here along with a rough timeline of when that research would need to be completed.